 To have access to these libraries, the C host program must call

-, which open all standard libraries.
+luaL_openlibs, which open all standard libraries.
 Alternatively,

-it can open them individually by calling luaopen_base
+it can open them individually by calling luaopen_base (for the

-(for the package library),
+basic library), luaopen_package (for the package library),

-(for the string library), luaopen_table
+luaopen_string (for the string library), luaopen_table (for the

-(for the mathematical library),
+table library), luaopen_math (for the mathematical library),

-(for the I/O and the Operating System libraries), and
+luaopen_io (for the I/O and the Operating System libraries), and

-(for the debug library).
+luaopen_debug (for the debug library).
 These functions are

-and should not be called directly: you must
+declared in lualib.h and should not be called directly: you must

-call them like any other Lua C function, e.g., by using lua_call
+call them like any other Lua C function, e.g., by using lua_call.

 The basic library provides some core functions to Lua.
 If you do not include this library in your application, you should check carefully whether you need to provide implementations for some of its facilities.

-assert (v [, message])
+assertassert (v [, message])

-Issues an error when the value of its argument v
+Issues an error when the value of its argument v is false (i.e.,

-); otherwise, returns all its arguments. message
+nil or false); otherwise, returns all its arguments. message

 is an error message; when absent, it defaults to ``assertion failed!''

-collectgarbage (opt [, arg])
+collectgarbagecollectgarbage (opt [, arg])

 This function is a generic interface to the garbage collector.
 It

-performs different functions according to its first argument, opt
+performs different functions according to its first argument, opt:

-The step ``size'' is controlled by arg
+"stop""restart""collect""count""step"The step ``size'' is controlled by arg (larger values mean more

 steps) in a non-specified way.
 If you want to control the step size